LogtalkDotOrg/logtalk3/library/unicode_data/README.md

 camel case spelling with underscores.
 There are, however, two exceptions: the files and directories holding the code point categories and names.

-There's also an utility file, `unicode_data.pl`, that can be used to load all the files in these resources.
-It is mostly used to test portability of the code across Prolog compilers.
-Also included is a Logtalk version of this file, `unicode_data.lgt`, that uses Logtalk's own implementation of the `include/1` directive and the `logtak_load/1` predicate to load all files.
+There's also a utility file, `unicode_data.pl`, that can be used to load all the files in these resources.
+It is mostly used to test the portability of the code across Prolog compilers.
+Also included is a Logtalk version of this file, `unicode_data.lgt`, which uses Logtalk's own implementation of the `include/1` directive and the `logtak_load/1` predicate to load all files.
 This file can be used to workaround Prolog systems with buggy or missing implementations of the `ensure_loaded/1` and `include/1` directives.